 Know about Holiday Poinsettia Plant Care

 Poinsettia plant care begins with proper light, water, and temperature conditions.
 During the holidays, while in full bloom, they typically enjoy semi-cool, moist locations in bright, indirect light with plenty of moisture.
-Poinsettia flower plants should be watered thoroughly, taking care not to drown them by ensuring adequate drainage is available.
+Poinsettia flower plants should be water thoroughly, taking care not to drown them by ensuring adequate drainage is available.
 Likewise, avoid letting them sit in water-filled saucers, which can lead to root rot.
 Adding poinsettia plants nearby can help increase humidity levels in dry rooms, as will humidifiers.

 Once poinsettia flower bracts have fallen, you have the option of discarding the plant or keeping it an additional year.
 For those choosing to continue with poinsettia plant care, decrease regular watering to allow the plant to dry out some.
 However, don’t let it dry out completely.
 Also, relocate the poinsettia flower plant to a cool, dark area until spring or around April.